 TeleHealth – TeleRehab

-What is Tele-Rehabilitation?
+What is Tele-Health & Tele-Rehab?

-When might tele-rehabilitation be appropriate?
+When might Telehealth be good for me?

 - It is up to you and the physiotherapist to determine what is best for you, based on your particular condition and preference, available technology, and other risks and benefits.